guilhemmarchand/mercedes_splunk_start_defender/README.md

 `rest_handler.py`

-This Python file is a REST API wrapper, it is used for various purposes to faciliate the management of our REST API endpoints, such as orchestrating the extraction of Metadata and organize the endpoints structure and output format.
+This Python file is a REST API wrapper, it is used for various purposes to facilitate the management of our REST API endpoints, such as orchestrating the extraction of Metadata and organising the endpoints structure and output format.

 ## Least privileges approach